spf13/cobra/README.md

 Applications built with Cobra commands are designed to be as user-friendly as possible.
 Flags can be placed before or after the command (as long as a confusing space isn’t provided).
 Both short and long flags can be used.
 A command need not even be fully typed.
-The shortest unambiguous string will suffice.
 Help is automatically generated and available for the application or for a specific command using either the help command or the `--help` flag.

-## Concepts
+# Concepts

-Cobra is built on a structure of commands & flags.
+Cobra is built on a structure of commands, arguments & flags.

-**Commands** represent actions and **Flags** are modifiers for those actions.
+**Commands** represent actions, **Args** are things and **Flags** are modifiers for those actions.

+The best applications will read like sentences when used.
+Users will know how to use the application because they will natively understand how to use it.

+The pattern to follow is
+`APPNAME VERB NOUN --ADJECTIVE.`
+    or
+`APPNAME COMMAND ARG --FLAG`

+A few good real world examples may better illustrate this point.

 In the following example, 'server' is a command, and 'port' is a flag:

-    > hugo server --port=1313
+    > hugo serve --port=1313

+In this command we are telling Git to clone the url bare.

+    > git clone URL --bare

-### Commands
+## Commands

 Command is the central point of the application.
 Each interaction that the application supports will be contained in a Command.
 A command can